Mobile access to Facebook restored after nearly six hours

 Officials of mobile service operators said they were asked to resume mobile data from this evening.

-Around noon today, an agency under the home affairs ministry instructed mobile operators by text message to enforce a new ban, according to people with knowledge of the development.
+Around noon today, an agency under the home affairs ministry instructed mobile operators to enforce a the restrictions, according to people with knowledge of the development.

 The decision coincided with students' nationwide prayer and march scheduled for today to condemn the killings and arrests of protesters centring the quota reform movement.